nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 > find CS2103T

-Here are the tasks in your list:
+Here are the matching tasks in your list:
 1.[D][] CS2103T Quiz (by: 23 Sep 2023, 1200)
 2.[E][] CS2103T meeting (from: 23 Sep 2023, 0000 to: 23 Sep 2023, 0100)
 ```